Global solutions for the gravity water waves system in 2d: Supporting material

 \subsection{Estimates for Multilinear Operators}

 In this section we study some singular integrals that appear when performing the energy estimates.
-These integral operators are well known objects, which are usually referred to as Calderon's commutators.
+These integral operators are well known objects, which are usually referred to as Calder\'{o}n's commutators.
 We first state some $L^2$-bounds like the ones already given in \cite{WuAG}.

 Let $H \in C^1$, $A_i \in C^1$ for $i=1,\dots,m$, and $F \in C^\infty$.
 Using the same notation in \cite{WuAG} we define